Catalyzing Early Childhood Innovation

 Supporting an Early Childhood Innovation Ecosystem in Colorado & Beyond

-To support innovators who participated in the EC Prize, those who are working locally, and others who want to bring innovation to Colorado, we are exploring the following:
+To support innovators who participated in the EC Prize, those who are working locally, and others who want to bring innovation to Colorado, we are:

 - Supporting a healthy early childhood innovation ecosystem in Colorado by helping to ensure the necessary architecture of supports are in place.